Elie309/TheQuestionnaire/README.md

-# TheQuestions - Quiz Game
+# TheQuestionnaire - Quiz Game

 A quiz game web app with a PHP backend.
 Features a 5x5 question grid with HTML, CSS, JavaScript, and PHP for server-side functionality.